Travala.com (AVA) Trading Up 1.3% This Week

 - Lido stETH (STETH) traded down 0.6% against the dollar and now trades at $2,947.45 or 0.07417648 BTC.

-Travala.com’s launch date was August 4th, 2017.
+Travala.com’s genesis date was August 4th, 2017.
 Travala.com’s total supply is 61,011,389 coins and its circulating supply is 51,618,537 coins.
+The official message board for Travala.com is medium.com/@travala.
+Travala.com’s official Twitter account is @Avalonplatform.
 The Reddit community for Travala.com is /r/Travala and the currency’s Github account can be viewed here.
-The official website for Travala.com is www.travala.com.
-Travala.com’s official Twitter account is @Avalonplatform.
-The official message board for Travala.com is medium.com/@travala.
+Travala.com’s official website is www.travala.com.

-It is usually not currently possible to buy alternative cryptocurrencies such as Travala.com directly using U.S. dollars.
-Investors seeking to trade Travala.com should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Travala.com using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Travala.com directly using US dollars.
+Investors seeking to trade Travala.com should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Travala.com using one of the exchanges listed above.

 Receive News & Updates for Travala.com Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Travala.com and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.